Duy-Loan Le: University work and career

-Duy-Loan's technical contributions at Texas Instruments were recognized when she was elected a Member of Technical Staff in 1990, Senior Member of Technical Staff in 1993, the first woman at TI to be elected Distinguished Member of Technical Staff in 1997, and the first woman elected TI-Fellow in 1999.
+Le's technical contributions at Texas Instruments were recognized when she was elected a Member of Technical Staff in 1990, Senior Member of Technical Staff in 1993, the first woman at TI to be elected Distinguished Member of Technical Staff in 1997, and the first woman elected TI-Fellow in 1999.

 Currently she manages development projects for wireless communications as TI program manager for Laplace (a Digital signal processor (DSP) chip for 3G base stations) and also serves as manager of DSP Advanced Ramp.
-In 2002, Duy-Loan became the first Asian-American, and the first woman, to be elected TI Senior Fellow in Texas Instruments' 75-year history.
+In 2002, Le became the first Asian-American, and the first woman, to be elected TI Senior Fellow in Texas Instruments' 75-year history.
 She joins four men who hold this title at TI worldwide.
 Today she remains the only woman with this title.

 Philanthropy

-Duy-Loan participates in numerous charity and fund raising projects for colleges, orphanages, and charity foundations.
+Le participates in numerous charity and fund raising projects for colleges, orphanages, and charity foundations.
 She serves on the Board of two non-profit organizations which promote education and support social economic development projects in the third world.

-Duy-Loan has worked to advance education and learning conditions in Vietnam.
+Le has worked to advance education and learning conditions in Vietnam.
 She believes that by doing so, the environment for learning will produce more students who will be able to improve the overall state of Vietnam.
 She recently achieved her longtime dream of bringing soundly-built school facilities to rural Vietnam with the opening of “Thanh Thoi B”—a schoolhouse accommodating 120 elementary-age students and whose construction she played a leadership role in implementing.
 Her dream is to raise enough money to build 100 schools in five years.
 This activity complements well her similar effort in 10 other countries.

-Ms. Le speaks annually at numerous national events to help create an environment that stimulates and releases leadership potential in women and Asian Americans.
+Le speaks annually at numerous national events to help create an environment that stimulates and releases leadership potential in women and Asian Americans.

-Duy-Loan's service to the community includes:
+Le's service to the community includes: